Oscar Gonzalez Preview, Player Props: Guardians vs. Blue Jays

 - The pitching staff for the Blue Jays has a collective 9.5 K/9, the second-best in MLB.

-- The Blue Jays' 3.71 team ERA ranks first across all MLB pitching staffs.
+- The Blue Jays have a 3.72 team ERA that is No. 1 among all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 17th in baseball in home runs surrendered (154 total, 1.2 per game).
+- Blue Jays pitchers combine to give up 157 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- In his last appearance on Saturday, the right-hander went six innings against the Cincinnati Reds, allowing two earned runs while surrendering three hits.
+- The left-hander last pitched on Sunday against the Cincinnati Reds, when he went five innings, allowing no earned runs while giving up four hits.

+- The 36-year-old has put together a 1.89 ERA and 7.1 strikeouts per nine innings across four games this season, while giving up a batting average of .214 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.